 By law you are required to represent your business truthfully.
 Providing false or misleading information is illegal and if it can be proven in court by an unsatisfied buyer, a sale can be reversed.
 In the worst case you could also face legal penalties.

 The sale of your medical practice incurs capital gains tax.
-Considering the top marginal tax rate is 49%, the tax implications associated with the sale are very important to understand.
+The tax implications associated with the sale are very important to understand.

 Unfortunately, many business owners fall victim to poor advice, or lack of advice about tax implications.